roscoestar/roscoestar.github.io/_posts/2020-07-31-accuracy-paleoart.md

 hidden: true
 ---

 I recently had someone ask me this question, and when I was writing my response to them, it became long enough to merit its own blog post.
 It’s a great question!
 Since most people who consume paleoart are not familiar with the fossils and the scientific analysis done on them, paleoartists represent a layer of remove between the viewer and the science.
-A good paleoartist makes scientific findings much more digestible--it’s much easier to look at a picture and get a sense of what the dinosaur looked like than to read the list of **autapomorphies** from a paper (“well-developed and deep prezygapophyseal spinodiapophyseal fossae…”).
+A good paleoartist makes scientific findings much more digestible--it’s much easier to get a sense of what a dinosaur looked like by looking at a picture than by reading the list of **autapomorphies** from a paper (“well-developed and deep prezygapophyseal spinodiapophyseal fossae…”).
 When not much material is known from a specific genus, it’s the paleoartist’s job to extrapolate from what we know about related animals and animals that filled a similar niche in order to fill in the rest.

 While a good paleoartist bridges the gap between viewer and science, a bad paleoartist--one who claims to be basing their art on scientific fact but is really just following bad paleoart “memes”--obfuscates the science and perpetuates misconceptions, not just about specific animals but also about how prehistoric animals would’ve lived and behaved in general.
 Bad paleoart tends to “monsterify” its subjects, portraying them as unnaturally vicious, bloodthirsty killers, while no carnivore alive today would take massive personal risks in order to score a kill.